JT8D-17/x-plane-cockpit-crosshair/README.md

 - Because the crosshair and reference object is spawned with XPLMCreateInstance, it will always be treated as an external object
 - The crosshair can not be scaled, so up close it will be very large and far away potentially hard to see.
-- The crosshair can not be drawn over 3D objects, so if it vanishes behind the panel use side slip in herlicopters to put it into a side window or move the eyepoint upward to see it over the nose in fixed wing aircraft.
+- The crosshair can not be drawn over 3D objects, so if it vanishes behind the panel, use side slip in helicopters to put it into a side window or move the eyepoint upward to see it over the nose in fixed wing aircraft.
 - The crosshair animation applies rotation first and translation second, so any X,Y,Z offsets will be applied at an angle.
-I may fix this in the future.
+I might fix this in the future.
+- The slight delay when toggling crosshair visbility features on and off is deliberate because the logic runs in a timer with a 1 second refresh interval to save CPU cycles.

 &nbsp;